mktgurl/googlemaps_pdxincidentbug/README.md

 I submitted feedback through Google Maps about this alert notification behavior.

 2015-02-22: Not much has changed, the Exit 133 Tacoma incident still persists.
 No feedback from GoogleMaps.

+2015-02-25: Got a response from Google Maps which reads:

+"Thank you for reporting this problem.
+Unfortunately, for various reasons, the problem you reported isn't easy for us to fix at this time.
+We did want to let you know that we've escalated your report to the appropriate engineering team.
+Even though we don't have an immediate fix to your problem, please be assured that we're working hard for a resolution.

+Thanks for helping us to improve Google Maps!"

+2015-02-26: Still persists, except reported accidents in Tacoma are now appearing in Portland; not just road closures.